 Medication

 Those of us who take medications, especially psychiatric medications, are also at an increased risk during our hot summers.
-As reported by CNBC News, people with fibromyalgia are also potentially at risk because they can be prescribed antidepressant like Cymbalta.
+As reported by CNBC News, people with fibromyalgia are also potentially at risk because they can be prescribed antidepressants like Cymbalta.
 Cymbalta helps treat the symptoms of fibromyalgia.
-However, it can have side effects like profusive sweating, ankle swelling, shortness of breath, and causing the person to feel faint when it gets too hot.
+However, it can have side effects like profuse sweating, ankle swelling, shortness of breath, and causing the person to feel faint when it gets too hot.

 Don’t worry, this is supported by a proper study, one conducted by Christenson, Geiger, and Anderson (2013).
-They conducted a case series on 27 heat related fatalities during the summer of 2012 in Wisconsin, (USA).
-They found that 52% of those heat related fatalities had a mental health condition.
+They conducted a case series on 27 heat-related fatalities during the summer of 2012 in Wisconsin, (USA).
+They found that 52% of those heat-related fatalities had a mental health condition.
 Of those 14 cases with a mental illness, half were taking a psychiatric medication.

 I was diagnosed with persistent postural-perceptual dizziness (PPPD), and one of the treatment options for managing PPPD is taking antidepressants.
 After experiencing vertigo episodes, I decided to try taking antidepressants to better manage my conditions.
 Thus, anyone like me, who is taking psychiatric medications for reasons other than mental health, is also at greater risk during our hot summers.

 This is significant because 1 in 6 Americans are taking psychiatric medications, which might affect the hypothalamus (CNBC News).
 The hypothalamus is the part of the brain that helps regulate our temperature and thirst.
 According to the British government, 26% (or 1 in 4) of the adult population in England are taking psychiatric medications.
-This is important because people taking psychiatric medications are at risk of losing some of their thirst, even as their body is more prone to dehydration (CNBC News).
+This is important because people taking psychiatric medications are at risk of losing some of their thirst, even as their bodies are more prone to dehydration (CNBC News).
 This clearly isn’t ideal as our hot summers get hotter.

 It doesn’t stop with psychiatric medications.
-Other medications can also increase our risks to the heat by interfering with how our body’s temperature regulates.
+Other medications can also increase our risks of heat by interfering with how our body’s temperature regulates.
 Some of these medications include beta blockers (which I take for my inappropriate sinus tachycardia) and amphetamines (CNBC News).
 Amphetamines are used to treat conditions like attention deficit hyperactivity disorder (ADHD) and narcolepsy (Medical News Today).

 Sleep

 With hot summers becoming hotter, sleeping in that heat becomes more difficult.
-The consequences of this lack of sleep have a knock on effect on our mental health.
+The consequences of this lack of sleep have a knock-on effect on our mental health.
 With or without a mental illness, the lack of sleep will affect your mental wellbeing.
 Sleep is important to help our bodies recharge and repair.
 With little sleep, we start to feel worse for wear.
 Which, if it happens night after night, will wear you down.
 Simply put, we have summer insomnia.

 Drugs and alcohol